capitalone/DataProfiler/README.md

 # Data Profiler | What's in your data?

-The Data Profiler is a Python library designed for data exploration, analysis and **sensitive data detection**.
+The DataProfiler is a Python library designed to make data exploration, analysis, monitoring and **sensitive data detection** easy.

-Loading **Data** is a single command, the library automatically identifies, formats and loads files into a DataFrame. **Profiling** the *Data* is equally simple, with a single command identify the schema, statistics, entities, distributions and more.
+Load **Data** with a single command, the library automatically identifies, formats and loads files into a DataFrame. **Profiling** Data is equally simple, with a single command: identify the schema, statistics, entities, distributions and more.

-Further, Data Profiler comes with a cutting edge pre-built deep learning model, used to efficiently identify **sensitive data** (or **PII**) and other entities.
-It's even easy to add new entities to the existing model or insert a brand new pipeline for entity recognition.
+Further, the Data Profiler comes with a cutting edge pre-trained deep learning model, used to efficiently identify **sensitive data** (or **PII**) and other entities.
+It's even easy to add new entities to the existing pre-trained model or insert a brand new pipeline for entity recognition.

 The best part?
 Getting started only takes a few lines of code: